 Short Rest

 A Short Rest is a brief period of downtime where characters can tend to their wounds and recover some of their vitality.
 During this time, each player can choose to recover 1 hit die’s worth of health by bandaging their wounds and using basic healing techniques.
-A Short Rest typically lasts for at least 1 hour (6 turns), allowing players to catch their breath, reapply any available remedies, and prepare for the challenges ahead.
+E.g. if you are a Barbarian, you have a d12 hit dice (per your class), roll 1d12 and heal that much in hit points.

 Long Rest

 A Long Rest is a more extended period of downtime that allows characters to fully recover from their exertions.
 During this time, players can choose to sleep, engage in prayer or study to recharge their spiritual energies, and perform other activities that aid in recovery.
 A Long Rest typically lasts for at least 8 hours (48 turns), allowing characters to regain a significant amount of health.
+Furthermore, a long rest consumes 1 ration and 1 waterskin (or equiv liquid) and should be deducted from each player’s inventory.

 Time Marches On